 It can be difficult to understand their motive.
 Why would they want Jesus dead?
 He offers life.
 Why would they respond with death?
 It is hard to understand.
 Didn’t they understand what they were doing?
 Why would they respond with death?
 Didn’t they understand that Jesus offered life?
 Didn’t they know his power?

 The answer is: Yes.
 They understood, and that is why they were scared.
 Their response was motivated primarily by fear.
-They feared Jesus because his was a power they could not live with.
+They feared Jesus because his was a power they could not abide.
 They feared Jesus because he was threatening their way of life.
 He was threatening their comfort, their position, and ultimately their power.
 The Chief Priests were in power because they had capitulated to the greatest power that the world had ever known – the Roman empire.

 They killed Jesus because he offered life, and they knew that the only thing that Rome had to offer was death.
 They killed him because he offered life.
 They killed him because they understood what his message was, and now they realized that he had real power behind him as well.
 Until Lazarus, he was just another reformer.
 He was just a vagabond with some followers stirring up trouble here and there.
 After Lazarus they knew his power.
 They knew they were in trouble.

 It is unfortunate that in most churches on Sunday, no one will hear this part of the story, because hearing this part of the story makes us answer the question: What is our response to Jesus?
 Who are we going to be like, Martha – calling Jesus the Mesiah, or the Chief Priests – fearing what Jesus might do if he were allowed to live.